-- · FlexNet inventory agent is ndtrack
+- · FlexNet inventory agent includes many components, but the inventory-gathering component is ndtrack

-- Installation agent is ndlaunch
+- Installation component is ndlaunch

-- Policy agent is mgspolicy
+- Policy component is mgspolicy

-- Schedule agent is ndschedag
+- Schedule component is ndschedag

 - Upload component (or uploader) is ndupload.

-The application usage agent does not have any command line available (on Windows, it runs as a plug-in, and on UNIX-like systems, it runs as a service or daemon).
-However, there are still a few preferences relevant to the application usage agent.
+The application usage component does not have any command line available (on Windows, it runs as a plug-in, and on UNIX-like systems, it runs as a service or daemon).
+However, there are still a few preferences relevant to the application usage component.
 Since there is no command line, these can only be adjusted by directly editing the registry (or the config.ini file on UNIX-like platforms).
 Relevant items are listed in the chapter Preferences.